rushingJustice/Kaggle-Results/README.md

 # Kaggle Results - EDA and Machine Learning
 My Kaggle competition notebooks and submissions.

-This collection of notebooks demonstrates my ability to load, clean and prepare data for modeling.
+This collection of Kaggle competition notebooks demonstrates my ability to:

+1. Explore and visualize the data using plotting libraries, statistics and custom functions.
+2. Load, clean, and prepare the data for modeling.
+3. Train the model (choosing an algorithm, metric, train/test/holdout).
+Cross-validation and iterating over model params to combat bias/variance in model.
+4. Using the model to predict on holdout/unseen data.

-The models vary from regression-type predictions, to classifications, to computer vision using neural networks.
+The types of models seen in the notebooks vary from regression-type models, to classification, to computer vision using neural networks.